-This study reviews smoking policies in airports and legislation in airports' countries to identify areas of improvement for advancing smoke-free policy.
-See the full study.
+This fact sheet highlights facts from a journal article reviewing smoking policies in airports and legislation in airports' countries to identify areas of improvement for advancing smoke-free policy.
+See the full journal article.

 IGTC, in collaboration with CTFK and the Union, published this how-to guide on assessing compliance with Tobacco Advertising, Promotion, and Sponsorship (TAPS) bans.
 This is the second edition of this guide, and focuses specifically on internet promotion, sponsored events, and corporate social responsibility (CSR) by tobacco companies.
 For more resources, you can also see the first TAPS guide.